-Activity Timeframe Assessment of applications 8 weeks Approval of outcomes of selection process 8 weeks Negotiations and award of grant agreements 4 weeks Notification to unsuccessful applicants 2 weeks Earliest start date of project Date of execution of your grant agreement End date of grant commitment 12 months after grant execution date
+Activity Timeframe Assessment of applications 14 weeks Approval of outcomes of selection process 8 weeks Negotiations and award of grant agreements 4 weeks Notification to unsuccessful applicants 2 weeks Earliest start date of project Date of execution of your grant agreement End date of grant commitment Three years after grant execution date.
+The Program Delegate may approve an extension of time under certain circumstances.